Just Got Engaged? 9 of the First Steps To Planning a Wedding You Will Love

 • Have beautiful photos for save-the-dates or your wedding website

-In Seattle, Discovery Park, Artist Point, and waterfront locations are timeless favorites.
+For Utah engagements, places like the Salt Flats, Big Cottonwood Canyon, and Tibble Fork are stunning.
+For a Seattle engagement session, Discovery Park, Artist Point, and waterfront locations are timeless favorites.
 Here is a helpful guide on how to pick your engagement session location based on seasons in your area.

 a wedding table set up with a table and chairs at lairmont manor in bellingham washington